ADHD Types

 Combined Presentation ADHD Type

-When a person experiences enough hyperactive-impulsive symptoms and inattentive ADHD traits, they may be diagnosed with Combined Presentation ADHD.
 According to statistics from the American Psychiatric Association, this type of ADHD is the most common presentation and principal diagnosis among children and adults.

-Attention Deficit Hyperactivity Disorder (ADHD) is a complex neurodivergent condition as it can present itself differently.
-It's essential to be correctly diagnosed by a professional to know what type of ADHD you have and to get the appropriate treatment.
-Whether you have Hyperactive ADHD, Inattentive ADHD, or Combined Type ADHD, the symptoms can be mild to severe and can impact your life in many ways.
+• Whether you have Hyperactive ADHD, Inattentive ADHD, or Combined Type ADHD, the symptoms can be mild to severe and can impact your life in many ways.

 ADHD Types: FAQs (Frequently Asked Questions)